 The API returns standard HTTP status codes:

-- 200 OK - Successful assessment or feedback submission
+- 200 OK - Successful status check, result retrieval, cancellation, or feedback submission

 - 400 Bad Request - Invalid request parameters or missing required fields